shopsys/shopsys/docs/storefront/image-component.md

 # Image Component

-UI component to show images served by the API with correct sizes on different devices.
+UI component shows images served by the API with correct sizes on different devices.

 ## Components props